There are many family stories so dramatic that they could be written into compelling works of historic fiction. One story actually was.

 The tale begins in the middle of the 17th century in Britain, when an inspired young man named George Fox added to the religious and political foment of the era by preaching a new understanding of Christianity emphasizing “that of God in everyone” and the individual’s direct access to the divine, leading logically to the conclusion that the Anglican clergy – or any other religious leaders or bureaucracies – were unnecessary.
 Fox traveled throughout the country to preach his faith, and won over many listeners particularly in northern England and Wales.
 Typical of his converts were members of the Humphrey family, small landowners who hosted Fox at their home Llwyndu, located where mountains meet the sea along a stunningly scenic section of the Welsh coast at LLwyngrwil.
 Ultimately Fox and his followers established a new denomination, the Religious Society of Friends, better known as Quakers.

-Of course, the religious establishment was not interested in having its authority questioned, including the head of that establishment who was the British monarch.
+Of course, the religious establishment and its leader – the British monarch – were not interested in having their authority questioned.
 Quakers were formally persecuted and imprisoned for practicing their new faith; one of the earliest pieces of Quaker literature is a four-volume collection entitled “The Great Book of Sufferings” which catalogs the first-hand accounts of the various property seizures, imprisonments, and tortures to which members were subjected.
 But Fox recruited an important nobleman who saw a way out.
 After spending some time in prison for his heretical beliefs, William Penn cashed in debts the British monarch owed to his father in return for an enormous tract of land in North America.
 Penn sought to found a colony based on Quaker ideals, some of which became bedrocks of American democracy such as the idea of religious toleration and the principle that all men are created equal.

 The colony was also meant to be a refuge for British Quakers, as Penn saw Pennsylvania as a place where they could practice their faith without fear of oppression.
 In May of 1681, he sat down in London with a delegation of Welsh Quakers that included Thomas Ellis, a minister who had been arrested at least twice and imprisoned for his faith, among other sufferings.
 The Welshmen were very interested in the American colony, but wanted to keep their community intact if they moved.
 Eager to persuade the Welsh, Penn promised them their own tract of land.
 Persuaded, Ellis bought 1,000 acres on his own.
 His negotiating companions secured 30,000 acres for the settlement of Welsh Quakers.